Scroll-Driven Animation Patterns

 Debugging & Cross-Browser Fallback Strategies

-Safari’s implementation of scroll-driven animations introduces specific timing and clipping behaviors that require targeted debugging.
-Review Cross-browser quirks with scroll-timeline and Safari for known viewport offset issues.
+Safari’s support for scroll-driven animations is limited to version 18+.
+Use feature detection (CSS.supports('animation-timeline', 'scroll()')) before applying timelines.
 When implementing JS fallbacks, avoid naive window.addEventListener('scroll') patterns.
-Instead, apply Throttling scroll events without breaking animations using requestAnimationFrame or ResizeObserver-driven scroll tracking to maintain visual continuity.
+Apply passive event listeners and requestAnimationFrame throttling to maintain visual continuity.
 Use Chrome DevTools’ Rendering tab to verify layer promotion and monitor composite thread utilization during rapid scroll events.

 Rendering Impact: Paint.
 Fallback implementations that force synchronous DOM reads/writes will trigger expensive repaint cycles.